7 Foods That Make Your Period Worse

 Carb content: 29 – 46 grams

-If your period often leaves your energy zapped, you may have heard that upping your iron intake can help.
+If your period often leaves your energy zapped, you may have heard that upping your intake of iron-rich foods can help.
 But before you load up on red meat (one of the most potent sources of the stuff), consider this: Like dairy, burgers, meatballs, and taco meat all contains arachidonic acids.
 That means you may be boosting your energy while simultaneously worsening your cramps.
 Ouch!
-"Something like a chickpea burger or a fresh wild salmon filet will provide some iron along with anti-inflammatory omega-3 fatty acids, too, making it a smart swap," Smith tells us.
+“Something like a chickpea burger or a fresh wild salmon filet will provide some iron along with anti-inflammatory omega-3 fatty acids, too, making it a smart swap,” Smith tells us.
 Pair either option with some green leafy vegetables for an additional dose of energy-boosting iron.

 When you’re craving a burger…

 Chickpea burger (made with ¼ cup chickpeas) on a whole grain Sandwich Thin and ½ cup broccoli

 Beef burger on a conventional bun with a side salad

 Iron content: 20%